How to Purchase onTAP Boundary Scan Software

 - Manufacturing Test Only Option

-The onTAP TAP CONNECT JTAG Controller provides JTAG test and programming support for onTAP Boundary Scan Software.
+The onTAP JTAG Controller provides JTAG test and programming support for onTAP Boundary Scan Software.
 It offers higher speeds and simplified operation in both single and multiple-chain (multiple controllers) applications.

 The Controller, either standard voltage, low voltage or low voltage-low impedance, may be used for the following applications: